 Any equipment you use in wine service needs to get cleaned, and the keg is absolutely no exception.
 Any unwanted bacteria or foreign agents can contaminate and degrade the taste of your kegged wine.
 Most kegs have an access hatch on top, which, when opened, can be scrubbed and washed with an appropriate cleaning agent.
 The best methods may differ based on what your keg is made of, so talk to your keg provider about this in more detail.

-Before doing this, consider the aging processes for certain wines, as different wines may be optimally served after certain aging periods.
+Before filling the keg, consider the aging processes for certain wines, as different wines may be optimally served after certain aging periods.
 Once you’ve ensured a wine has aged appropriately, you’ll need to siphon from the transport container into your keg.
 This will be done using the same access hatch as before.

 You’ll need to quite literally “push out” the air that’s in the keg with the wine because it will start to oxidize and degrade your wine if not done.
 This process is done by connecting a gas disconnect to your keg and siphoning out any oxygen that may still be in the keg.